 - By Him continually praying and interceding for us. “… Christ Jesus who died – more than that, who was raised to life – is at the right hand of God and is also interceding for us.”

-In following blogs we will be looking at Jesus’ role as a Priest in more detail and also looking at His other offices of Prophet and King.
+In following articles we will be looking at Jesus’ role as a Priest in more detail and also looking at His other offices of Prophet and King.

 Jesus image: thanks to GSP 100,000 clipart CD.